-No. Theft may be covered by your comprehensive insurance policy.
+No. Theft may be covered by your comprehensive insurance coverage.

 Does collision insurance cover rental car accidents?

-If you have a collision insurance policy, it may cover you in the event your rental car is damaged.
+If you have a collision coverage, it may cover you in the event your rental car is damaged.
 However, rental car insurance coverages vary by state.
 Be sure to check with your rental provider for specifics around rental insurance coverage.

 Does collision insurance cover vandalism?

-No, collision coverage will not cover vandalism, but your comprehensive insurance policy may.
+No, collision coverage will not cover vandalism, but your comprehensive coverage may.